-7.2.3 File Transfer
+9.2.3 File Transfer

 Billing files are created twice per hour at minutes 25 and 55 and are stored in the home directory of the cdrexport user.
+System exports containing all CDRs reside in system/, and Reseller exports reside in resellers/<reseller-name>.
 If the amount of records within the transmission interval exceeds the threshold of 5000 records per file, multiple billing files are created.
 If no billing records are found for an interval, a billing file without body data is constructed for easy detection of lost billing files on the 3rd party side.

 CDR files are fetched by a 3rd party billing system using SFTP or SCP with either public key or password authentication using the username cdrexport.

-If public key authentication is chosen, the public key file has to be stored in the file ~/.ssh/authorized_keys2 below the home directory of the cdrexport user.
+If public key authentication is chosen, the public key file has to be stored in the file $\sim/.ssh/authorized_keys2$ below the home directory of the cdrexport user.
 Otherwise, a password has to be set for the user.